Anujjha1031/BigSpicy/README.md

-# BigSpicy - Merging SPEF, Verilog and Spice information into Circuit protobuf and generating the spice file
+# BigSpicy
+Bigspicy is a tool for merging circuit descriptions (netlists), generating Spice decks modeling those circuits, generating Spice tests to measure those models, and analyzing the results of running Spice on those tests.
+Bigspicy allows you to combine structural Verilog from a PDK, Spice models of standard cells, a structural Verilog model of some circuit implemented in that PDK, and parasitics extracted into SPEF format.
+You can then reason about the electrical structure of the design however you want.

+Bigspicy generates Spice decks in Xyce format, though this can (and should) be extended to other Spice dialects.

-This repo shows the steps for merging the SPEF, verilog and spice netlist into a circuit protobuf and generating the spice file of the design which can further be used to perform various tests and analysis.
-In this repo, I have used the design of sequence detector implemented using SKY130 PDKS.
+This repo shows the steps for merging the SPEF, verilog and spice netlist into a circuit protobuf and generating the spice file of the design which can further be used to perform various tests and analysis.In this repo, I have used the design of sequence detector implemented using SKY130 PDKS.
 The RTL to GDS2 flow of the given design can be referred from the following github repo. https://github.com/Anujjha1031/iiitb_sqd_1010

-# FLOWCHART :
+# Flowchart
 ![206892403-9238ee48-5b2f-43e7-86d4-9f81d6f67f62](https://user-images.githubusercontent.com/110462872/207245440-fed833ad-ef2f-47e1-8743-348cc5778217.png)

-# PREREQUISITES :
+# Prerequisites/Tools
 To install the python dependencies, follow the below steps:

 ```